Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/5-using-hp-port.md

     Successful" displays.
 Otherwise, the serial terminal displays an error message.

-## Example 6: Running Linux CDMA Application Using the Vitis Software Platform
+### Running Linux CDMA Application Using the Vitis Software Platform

 Detailed steps on running Linux on the target board are outlined in[Linux Booting and Debug in the Vitis Software Platform](6-linux-booting-debug.md).
 If you are not comfortable running Linux, run through the [Linux Booting and Debug in the Vitis Software Platform](6-linux-booting-debug.md) examples prior to running this